-Last week the 2021 Fintech & Financing Conference and Expo #FFCON was held, this digital conference reflected on the growth and challenges that the Canadian Fintech industry is currently navigating.
+Last week, #FFCON 2021 (Fintech & Financing Conference and Expo) was held, and the digital conference reflected on the growth and challenges that the Canadian Fintech industry is currently navigating.
 There were various events, panels and discussions with over 100 speakers in three days.

 One specific panel touched on a few topics including re-imagining customer relationships and user experience in Open Banking or Consumer Directed Finance.